 If it is your third or subsequent offense for possessing marijuana, OR if you have been convicted two or more times of breaking drug laws anywhere in the United States, then you may face penalties for a category D felony.
 This entails one to four years of Nevada State Prison, and the judge may order a fine of up to $20,000.

-If you are convicted of possession of more than one hundred pounds (100 lbs.) of marijuana in Las Vegas, then Nevada's harsher trafficking laws may apply.
+If you are convicted of possession of more than fifty pounds (50 lbs.) of marijuana in Las Vegas, then Nevada's harsher trafficking laws may apply.

 Again, penalties for marijuana possession in Las Vegas, Nevada, may be significantly reduced with the help of an experienced criminal defense attorney fighting for you.

 If you are in need of criminal defense legal representation in Las Vegas, contact our Las Vegas Criminal Defense Lawyers at 702-DEFENSE (702-333-3673) to schedule a free consultation.

 Return to the Nevada Marijuana Law main page.